cp3402-students/cp3402-2022-1-site-team09/deployment.md

-Setting up local enviroment:
+Setting up the local enviroment:

-1. Clone the local host into the project folder.
+1. Clone the GitHub repo into the project folder.
-2. Clone the GitHub folder repo inside the local host into the public folder.
+2. Open command prompt, change the directory to VVV folder using cd "folder name".
-3. Run Varying-Vagrant-Vagrants (VVV) using the command line.
+3. Run Varying-Vagrant-Vagrants (VVV) using the command line using the command vagrant up.
-4. After the site is completed, export the content from the live site via Wordpress's exporting tool.
+4. After the site is set up, export the content from the live site via Wordpress's exporting tool.
-5. Login into WordPress's backend, then import all ghe files using WprdPress's import funciton.
+5. Login into backend of WordPress, then import all the files using WprdPress's import funciton.